danivelamartinez/danivelamartinez/README.md

 - 👋 Hi, I’m Daniel Vela
-- 🌱 I am a web developer and programmer
+- 🌱 I am a full stak developer
-- 💞️ I’m searching work
+- 💞️ Currently, I'm learning Digital Illustration with Photoshop on my own

 <!---
 danivelamartinez/danivelamartinez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.